-Capital assets, which include buildings and improvements, and furniture and equipment, are reported in the entity-wide financial statements.
+Capital assets, which include buildings and improvements, furniture and fixtures, equipment, and computers are reported in the entity-wide financial statements.
 The School defines capital assets as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
-Such assets are recorded at historical cost or estimated cost if purchased or constructed.
+Such assets are recorded at historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair value at the date of donation.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend lives of the assets are not capitalized.
 Major outlays for capital assets and improvements are capitalized as projects are constructed.
 Interest cost incurred during construction is not capitalized.